-US giving Ukraine $3 billion in military aid for years ahead
+Biden announces nearly $3B in new military aid for Ukraine

 Six months after Russia invaded, the war has slowed to a grind, as both sides trade combat strikes and small advances in the east and south.
 Both sides have seen thousands of troops killed and injured, as Russia’s bombardment of cities has killed countless innocent civilians.

-There are fears that Russia will intensify attacks on civilian infrastructure and government facilities in the coming days because of the holiday celebrating Ukraine’s 1991 declaration of independence from the Soviet Union and the six-month anniversary of the invasion.
+There are fears that Russia will intensify attacks on civilian infrastructure and government facilities in the coming days because of the holiday celebrating Ukraine’s 1991 declaration of independence from the Soviet Union and the day marking six months since the invasion.

 On Monday, the U.S. Embassy in Ukraine and the State Department issued a new security alert for Ukraine that repeated a call for Americans in the country to leave due to the danger.